Election 2020 Breakdown: What to Watch For - 9 & 10 News

 Election 2020 Breakdown: What to Watch For

-This Election Day is expected to be like no other election in our nation’s history.
+This Election Day is expected to be like no other in our nation’s history.

 And Michigan could play a huge role in the outcome of this presidential election.